real estate accounting services

 Think of assets as everything the business owns.

 • Current Assets: It includes cash, accounts receivable, construction in progress (CIP), prepaid expenses, and escrow deposits.
-These are the funds and resources that help keep daily operations running smoothly.

 • Fixed Assets: These are the big-ticket items like land, buildings under development, improvements, and equipment.
-These are long-term investments that add value to the business.

 • Other Assets: This entails things like permits, licenses, security deposits, and deferred tax assets.
-These might not be physical, but they play a crucial role in the company’s financial health.

 Liabilities

-Liabilities are what the business owns.
+Liabilities are what the business owns, such as:

 • Current Liabilities: It holds accounts payable, construction loans, retainage payable, and taxes.
-These are short-term obligations that need to be settled relatively soon.

 • Long-Term Liabilities: They cover mortgages, long-term loans, bonds, and lease obligations.
-These are bigger financial commitments that stretch over several years.

 Equity

 • Owner’s Equity (for LLCs, Partnerships): This includes owner’s capital, owner’s drawings, partner contributions, and retained earnings.
-These accounts track the investment and withdrawals of business owners in real estate development projects.

 • Stockholder’s Equity (for Corporations): This includes common stock, additional paid-in capital, treasury stock, and retained earnings.
-These accounts reflect the ownership structure and financial health of corporations involved in real estate development.

 Revenue Accounts

 • Development Revenue: This category includes income from land sales, property sales, rental income, development fees, lease termination fees, interest income, and other operating revenue.
-These revenue streams are critical for sustaining and growing a real estate development business.

 Expense Accounts